YogeshAmbhore/django-deployment-guide/README.md

 ## Setting up Django Project on EC2 Instance

 1. **Create a Django Project:**
    - Create a new Django project.
+(Note: refer the poetry link below to create project using poetry)

 2. **Add Project to Git Repository:**
    - Initialize a Git repository for your project and commit the initial code.